snehabedadhala/GDPTeam01/README.md

 Successfully installed the microsoft sql server management studio and created the database and the connection was made successfully with the project.

-Installed Microsoft sql server and Created Stored Procedure in Database
+Installed Microsoft sql server and Created Stored Procedure in Database.

+have to work on developing the driver and rider pages for registration and make them funcational on web. so that driver/ rider may register and record goes to database to show up. will provide a tentaive date soon on this sprint.